St. Edward High School (Ohio): Historic rivalries

-The two main historic rivalries are with St. Joseph High School (now Villa Angela-St. Joseph or VASJ) and St. Ignatius High School.
+The two main historic rivalries are with St. Joseph High School (now Villa Angela-St. Joseph or VASJ) and Saint Ignatius High School.

 The St. Joseph rivalry pitted a large school on the east side of Cleveland (St. Joseph) against a large west suburban school (St. Edward).
 After merging with Villa Angela Academy in the 1990s to become VASJ, the enrollment of VASJ dropped and the rivalry faded.
 However, the Eagles and Vikings' basketball teams still play an annual game.

-With the rise to football and overall sport prominence of St. Ignatius, along with the proximity of the two schools, St. Ignatius replaced St. Joseph/VASJ as the main rival of St. Edward, while St. Edward replaced Cathedral Latin (which closed and later merged with Notre Dame Academy) as the main rival for St. Ignatius.
+With the rise to football and overall sport prominence of Saint Ignatius, along with the proximity of the two schools, Saint Ignatius replaced St. Joseph/VASJ as the main rival of St. Edward, while St. Edward replaced Cathedral Latin (which closed and later merged with Notre Dame Academy) as the main rival for Saint Ignatius.

+In the 1990s, the St. Edwards and the Walsh Jesuit Warriors engaged in a fierce wrestling rivalry that was the subject of a docuseries titled, "Clash of Dynasties."